Your current path:

 The difference between overtime and extra work

 Overtime is also often referred to as additional work.
 However, these terms are not synonymous.
-While overtime involves exceeding the previously contractually agreed working hours, overtime involves exceeding the maximum legally agreed working hours.
+While overtime is the time spent working in excess of the previously contractually agreed working hours, overtime is the maximum time that may be worked in excess of the legally stipulated working hours.

 This maximum working time is defined in the Working Hours Act (ArbZG) and is 48 hours per week.
 Breaks and rest periods between shifts must also be taken into account.

 The statutory limit for overtime is a continuous working time of 10 hours.
-So no shift can last longer.
-Taking into account the maximum working hours under labor law, however, these 10 hours may of course only take place on a maximum of 4 days a week, as the limit of 48 hours per week would be exceeded on the fifth day.
+This means that no shift may be longer.
+However, taking into account the maximum working hours under labor law, these 10 hours may of course only be worked on a maximum of 4 days a week, as the limit of 48 hours per week would be exceeded on the fifth day.

 How overtime is paid